perticascatalin/Research/README.md

 ### 1. Introduction

-- compositionality
+- compositionality (approached)
 - information bottleneck
-- scalability, separability - multiple learners
+- scalability, separability - multiple learners (approached)
 - learning complexity
 - relation to mathematical sets
 - sequences

+#### Information Bottleneck

+The information bottleneck principle refers to the gjsdfgksjdfg fhgjdfg skfghjh lksdf fksdjf  sdfhs sdkfhsf sdkfjhsdfk ksdjf.
+Dfkjhsdgnn hwegrh akdjfh sdlgoiu dfh skdjfhsdkf skdjfhkj akjdfh.
+For this purpose, we can compute the mutual information between random variables representing the input, the activation at a certain level and the output of the network.

 #### 1.1 Relevance and priority (MOVED Related Work)